 Section 1 amends K.S.A.
 60-4104 related to conduct and offenses giving rise to forfeiture under the Kansas standard asset seizure and forfeiture act.
 Under current law in subsection (b), violations involving controlled substances as described in K.S.A.
 21-5701 through 21-5717 are subject to forfeiture.
 Under the bill, subsection (b) only includes violations involving controlled substances as described in K.S.A.
-21-5703, 21-5705, 21-5707, 21-5708(b), 21-5709(a), (b)(1), (c)

-and (d), 21-5710, 21-5713(a), 21-5714 and 21-5716, which excludes simple possession and other crimes that are associated only with personal use of controlled substances.
+21-5703, 21-5705, 21-5707, 21-5708(b), 21-5709(a), (b)(1), (c) and (d), 21-5710, 21-5713(a), 21-5714 and 21-5716, which excludes simple possession and other crimes that are associated only with personal use of controlled substances.

 Section 2 amends K.S.A.
 60-4106 related to property exempt from forfeiture.
 Current law in subsection (c) provides that prior to final judgment in a forfeiture proceeding, a court shall limit the scope of a proposed forfeiture to the extent the court finds the effect of the forfeiture is grossly disproportionate to the nature and severity of the owner's conduct.
-This provision is amended to require the court determine whether the proposed forfeiture is unconstitutionally excessive pursuant to K.S.A.
+This provision is amended to require the court to determine whether the proposed forfeiture is unconstitutionally excessive pursuant to K.S.A.
 60-4112(g), Section 6 of the bill, if the court has not made such determination earlier in the proceeding as a result of a petition filed pursuant to K.S.A.
 60-4112(g).

 Section 3 amends K.S.A.
 60-4107 related to seizure of property for forfeiture.
 Current law in subsection (g) gives the agency 45 days after a seizure to forward a written request for forfeiture to the county or district attorney in whose jurisdiction the seizure occurred.
 The bill reduces this time to 14 days.
 The bill retains current law in subsections (h) and (i) that requires the county or district attorney to accept or decline the request within 14 days and specifies additional timelines for action after this step in the process, ultimately ending with engaging an attorney to represent the seizing agency or returning the property that was seized.

-The bill also adds a new subsection (p) to provide that the seizing agency shall not request, induce or otherwise coerce a person who has at any time asserted rights as an owner or interest holder of such property to waive in writing such rights in the property until forfeiture proceedings are commenced.
+Also in Section 3, the bill amends the current subsection that allows a seizing agency to request federal adoption of a seizure to provide that no law enforcement agency shall request federal adoption of a seizure pursuant to this act.
+Finally, the bill adds a new subsection (p) to provide that the seizing agency shall not request, induce, or otherwise coerce a person who has at any time asserted rights as an owner or interest holder of such property to waive in writing such rights in the property until forfeiture proceedings are commenced.